 I've got to the university just in time and started to learn about the institution.
 I left the campus at around four and went straight to the railroad station.
 Sure, I would rather go and explore around, but the foggy weather turned into heavy rain.
 It took only a few minutes, and I was soaked to a level that if I’d go swimming in the local river, it wouldn’t make any difference.
 Once at the station, I rinsed my gloves and got the ticket to Edinburgh – but since I couldn’t get any wetter, I cared less and went out again.

 Since I saw the fog in the morning, I was thinking about a composition: the Tay Road Bridge, 2.4 Km (1.5 miles) long structure, disappearing in the fog before it reaches the opposite shore.
-So I went to see if I can capture it.
-Yes, I could, exactly like that.
+So I went to see if I could capture it.
+And yes...

 The weather had no effort to change whatsoever, and the temperature dropped soon.
 So I went back to the station.

 The train ride was nice, taking me to Edinburgh through Forth Bridge.
-Well, and it was also the last fun thing I’ve done that day.
-Not that there wouldn’t anything to do in Edinburgh - the city was very vital when I’ve arrived; However, all the wet clothes were freezing cold now.
+Well, and it was also the last fun thing I did that day.
+Not that there wouldn’t anything to do in Edinburgh – the city felt vital when I arrived; However, all the wet clothes were freezing cold now.
 That wasn’t anything enjoyable, so I went directly to a hostel, and after a warm shower, I had supper and called it a day.
 Because I went to bed relatively early, I was up and ready early the next morning.

 Edinburgh is the capital and the second-most populous city in Scotland.
 It’s famous for its historic center, which is a UNESCO heritage site.
 And truly, the whole area is unique.